-At the beginning of the Explore year, students and their families are welcomed at a “Meet the Teachers” evening in February, as well as the College annual Open Night where we showcase our programs, values and initiatives, and are additionally invited to attend our end of year Awards Night.
+At the beginning of the Explore year, students and their families are welcomed at a “Meet the Teachers” evening in, as well as the College annual Open Night where we showcase our programs, values and initiatives.
+Students and families are also invited to attend our annual end of year Awards Night.

 Explore Program (Year 7)

 The first stage of learning at Hampton Park Secondary College is called ‘Explore’.